Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Does Dental Insurance Cover Tooth Extractions?

-person looking at dental insurance form on their phone
+Person looking at dental insurance information on a tablet

 After your deductible has been met, it’s common for dental insurance carriers to cover about 50% of the cost of tooth extractions (including wisdom tooth extractions) up until you’ve exceeded your annual maximum.
 However, coverage can vary for each individual policy, so check with your provider just to be sure.
-Our team at NU Dental Staten Island is more than happy to look over your specific plan, file your claims on your behalf, and make sure you’re getting all of the benefits you deserve.
-We’re in-network with a number of plans to make saving easier!
+Our team at the Staten Island Oral Surgery Center is more than happy to look over your specific plan, file your claims on your behalf, and make sure you’re getting all of the benefits you deserve.

 How to Make Tooth Extractions Affordable